 Can Dogs Eat Lime?

 There have been several speculations on whether dogs can eat lime, as with most fruits and vegetables.
-The consensus seems to be that while lime itself is not toxic to dogs, the citrus oils it contains can be.
+The consensus seems to be that while lime is not toxic to dogs, its citrus oils can be.

 While a small amount of lime is not likely to hurt, the toxicity can pile up in the system and harm your dog.